even4void/aliquote/content/post/mac-assed-app.md

 Of course I'm biased since I have been working on MacBook for over twenty years.
 I barely know how to use a Windows machine (and I don't care, TBH), and I don't really think this year will be the one for Linux on the Desktop once again.
+There's something unique to macOS (and MacBook as well), but it has already been [discussed elsewhere][4].

 Services, Automator and builtin stuff.

+Even if AppleScript may seem like a thing of the past, it is handy to be able to write scripts that talk to graphical applications.

+And what about those nifty [tips & tricks][5] that I mentioned in the past?
+Or maybe those cool [drag and drop][6] actions?

 - Text editor